I write to you from Unplayable Lies Western HQ.... It's Hero Wednesday, so let's get to things without further ado.

 CBS, continues to add to their bench:

-Michelle Wie and Trevor Immelman are joining CBS Sports, as the network continues to
+Michelle Wie and Trevor Immelman are joining CBS Sports, as the network continues toretool its coverage for 2020.

 CBS announced a flurry of moves on Tuesday morning, weeks after parting ways with mainstays Peter Kostis and Gary McCord, and adding Davis Love III, with Wie the biggest name in the announcement.
 Though her role is vague—a statement said Wie "will contribute to CBS Sports’ multimedia golf coverage this season, including the Masters"—Wie's transition to media has been expected, as mounting injuries have sidelined her playing career.
-During the Solheim Cup in September, Wie appeared on Golf Channel as a guest analyst in the network's Orlando studio
+During the Solheim Cup in September, Wie appeared on Golf Channel as a guest analyst in the network's Orlando studio.

 Immelman, the 2008 Masters champ, is considered a rising star in the broadcasting ranks, excelling in his limited appearances in the booth.
 Immelman, 39, will be contributing as an analyst during PGA Tour, Masters and PGA Championship presentations.